ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/verif-data at the Group Manager defined in {{ssec-resource-verif-data}} of this document, where GROUPNAME is the name of the OSCORE group.

-The payload of the 2.05 (Content) Signature Verification Data Response is a CBOR map, which has the format used for the Joining Response message in {{ssec-join-resp}}, with the following differences.
+The payload of the 2.05 (Content) Signature Verification Data Response is a CBOR map, which has the format used for the Join Response message in {{ssec-join-resp}}, with the following differences.

-* From the Joining Response message, only the parameters 'gkty', 'key', 'num', 'exp' and 'ace-groupcomm-profile' are present.
+* From the Join Response message, only the parameters 'gkty', 'key', 'num', 'exp' and 'ace-groupcomm-profile' are present.
 In particular, the 'key' parameter includes only the following data.

    - The parameters 'hkdf', 'contextId', 'cred_fmt', 'sign_enc_alg', 'sign_alg', 'sign_params'.
 These parameters MUST be present.